y3nk0/Graph-Based-TC/README.md

 - for tf-icw with degree centrality on icw run: python webkb_gow.py with parameter idf_par="tf-icw"
 - for tw-icw-lw with degree centrality on both tw,icw and lw run: python webkb_gow.py with parameter idf_par="icw-lw"

-## Feedback & Contact
+## Citation

-Please cite using the following BibTeX entry (same with Google Scholar):
+Please cite using the following BibTeX entry if you use our code (same with Google Scholar):

     @inproceedings{skianis2018fusing,
         title={Fusing Document, Collection and Label Graph-based Representations with Word Embeddings for Text Classification},